tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

 #### Return address table

-  As can be seen previously in the "global" CFG, the `ret` instruction at `0x40404e` will transfer the control flow to different basic blocks, but the continued instructions are not the ones following `call 0x404000`.
-The called function is then not a "standard" function which we normally observe in an Algol-like language: it does not return to the location following where it is called, the returned address must be [modified](https://en.wikipedia.org/wiki/Return-oriented_programming) somewhere.
+  As can be seen previously in the global CFG, the `ret` instruction at `0x40404e` will transfer the control flow to different basic blocks, but the continued instructions are not the ones following `call 0x404000`.
+The called function is then not a "standard" function which we normally observe in an [Algol-like language](http://c2.com/cgi/wiki?AlgolFamily): it does not return to the location following where it is called.
+The [returned address](https://en.wikipedia.org/wiki/Return-oriented_programming) must be modified somewhere.

-  **Return address modification:** Looking into instructions at `0x404005` and `0x404009`, we observe that the original return address is saved to the memory at `0x404056`, then the return address is overwritten by the instruction `mov [esp + 0x14], eax` at `0x404045`.
+  **Return address modification:**
+  looking into instructions at `0x404005` and `0x404009`, we observe that the original return address is saved to the memory at `0x404056`, then the return address is overwritten by the instruction `mov [esp + 0x14], eax` at `0x404045`.
 This new address is computed from a loop between `0x404030` and `0x40403b`.

   The semantics of the loop is simple: it consumes `ebx` which is the current return address (c.f. `pop` at `0x40402a` as well as `push` at `0x40400f`), and a list at address `0x404309`.
 It  looks for an entry in the list so that its `return address` is equal to the current return address.
 When the entry is found, the new return address is updated by the `transition code` of the entry.
 The structure of this list is shown below.